Suicide

 That suicide’s rationality depends on comparing a life shortened by suicide to a longer life has given rise to a rich philosophical literature trying to identify the specific conditions under which a person’s decision to die is rational.
 For the most part, this literature divides the conditions for rational suicide into cognitive conditions, conditions ensuring that individuals’ appraisals of their situation are rational and well-informed, and interest conditions, conditions ensuring that suicide in fact accords with individuals’ considered interests.

-For the most part, suicidal individuals do not manifest signs of systemic irrationality, much less the signs of legally definable insanity, (Radden 1982) and engage in suicidal conduct voluntarily.
+For the most part, suicidal individuals do not manifest signs of systemic irrationality, much less the signs of legally definable insanity (Radden 1982), and engage in suicidal conduct voluntarily.
 However, these facts are consistent with the choice to engage in suicidal behavior being irrational, and serious questions can be raised about just how often the conditions for rational suicide are met in actual cases of self-inflicted death.
-Indeed, the possibility of rational suicide requires that certain assumptions about suicidal individuals’ rational autonomy be true which may not be in many cases.
-A person’s choice to undertake suicidal behavior may not be a reflection of her considered interests, and so her self-inflicted death would be an act that she would, in calmer and clearer moments, recoil at.
+Indeed, the possibility of rational suicide requires certain tenuous assumptions about suicidal individuals’ rational autonomy.
+A person’s choice to undertake suicide may not be a reflection of their considered interests, and so their self-inflicted death would be an act that they would, in calmer and clearer moments, recoil at.
 For instance, only some suicidal persons engage in extensive planning for their own deaths.
 In many instances, the final determination to end one’s life is instead impulsive, reflecting suicidal persons’ proclivity toward volatility and agitation (Cholbi 2002, Joiner 2010, 70–84).
 And although repeated suicide attempts by the same individual are common, the impulse to suicidal behavior is often transient and dissipates of its own accord (Blauner 2003).
 Suicidal persons can also have difficulty appreciating the finality of their deaths, believing that (assuming there is no afterlife) they will somehow continue to be subjects of conscious experience after they die.
-They may occasionally exhibit romanticized and grandiose beliefs about the likely effects of their deaths (delusions of martyrdom, revenge, etc.) Furthermore, suicidal persons are often hesitant about their own actions, hoping that others will intervene and signaling to others the hope that they will intervene (Shneidman 1985).
+They may occasionally exhibit romanticized and grandiose beliefs about the likely effects of their deaths (fantasies of martyrdom, revenge, etc.) Furthermore, suicidal persons are often ambivalent about their own actions, hoping that others will intervene and signaling to others the hope that they will intervene (Shneidman 1985).
 Considerations such as these seem to imply that the choice to engage in suicide is often not rational in that it does not reflect sound reasoning, an adequate grasp of one’s situation, or a clearheaded understanding of the implications of one’s suicide in relation to one’s long-term interests.

 A further complication about the rationality of suicide is the evident link between suicidal thoughts and mental illnesses such as depression.
 Some studies of suicide indicate that over 90% of suicidal persons displayed symptoms of depression before death, while others estimate that suicide is at least 20 times more common among those with clinical depression than in the general population.
-In cases of suicide linked with depression, individuals’ attitudes toward their own death are colored by strongly negative and occasionally distorted beliefs about their life situations (career prospects, relationships, etc.).
+In cases of suicide linked with depression, individuals’ attitudes toward the prospect of death can be colored by strongly negative and occasionally distorted beliefs about their life situations (career prospects, relationships, etc.).
 As Brandt (1975) observed, depression can “primitivize one’s intellectual processes,” leading to poor estimation of probabilities and an irrational focus on present suffering rather than on possible future goods.
-Such findings provide evidence that suicidal behavior is typically, though not necessarily, irrational.
+Such findings provide evidence that suicidal behavior is often, though not necessarily, irrational.

 All the same, caution is in order both about the relationship between suicidal thought and mental illness and about the relation between mental illness and suicidal choices being rational or autonomous.
-The mere fact of having a mental illness does not entail that one is irrational or incompetent to make one’s own choices.
+Moreover, the mere fact of having a mental illness does not entail that one is irrational or incompetent to make one’s own choices.
 (See decision making capacity.)
-All the more, disagreement continues about the strength of the link between suicide and mental illness, (Pabst Battin 1996, 5) and while many of those who engage in suicidal behavior seem to be mentally ill, the relationship is rather weak in the other direction: Most of those with diagnosed mental illness such as depression do not engage in suicidal behavior, implying that other factors besides mental illness may be equally important in predicting suicide.
-(Joiner 2010) In addition, doubts can be raised about how the link is understood.
+Similarly, while byproducts of illnesses like depression, such as feelings of isolation or the sense that one is unwanted or a burden on others, can motivate suicide, it can be difficult to determine whether these thoughts are irrational when the person in question is in fact isolated, dependent, or regarded as a burden (den Hartogh 2022).
+All the more, disagreement persists about the strength of the link between suicide and mental illness (Battin 1996, 5, Bryan 2021), for while many of those who engage in suicidal behavior seem to be mentally ill, the relationship is rather weak in the other direction: Most of those with diagnosed mental illness such as depression do not engage in suicidal behavior, implying that other factors besides mental illness may be equally important in predicting suicide (Joiner 2010).
+In addition, doubts can be raised about how the link is understood.
 Some have argued that the mental health professions have come to see some mental illness as defined by suicidal behavior, i.e., that it is a sign or symptom of a disorder such as depression or schizophrenia that the individual in question is suicidal.
-But under this understanding of the relationship, that mental illness is responsible for suicidal behavior does not seem to be a testable empirical or scientific hypothesis but a normative judgment about the rationality of suicide.
-In other words, the link between suicide and mental illness turns out to reflect a controversial normative judgment that those contemplating ending their lives have ‘disordered’ minds.
-(Maung forthcoming)
+Under this conceptualization, that mental illness is responsible for suicidal behavior does not seem to be a testable empirical or scientific hypothesis but a normative judgment about the rationality of suicide.
+In other words, the constitutional link between suicide and mental illness turns out to reflect a controversial normative judgment that those contemplating ending their lives have ‘disordered’ minds (Maung 2022, Sisti, Mann, and Oquendo 2025).

 3.8 Duties Toward the Suicidal

-With the exception of the unqualified libertarian position that each person has a right against others that they not interfere with her suicidal intentions (Szasz 2002) each of the moral positions on suicide we have addressed so far would appear to justify others intervening in suicidal plans, at least on some occasions.
+With the exception of the unqualified libertarian position that each person has a right against others that they not interfere with their suicidal intentions (Szasz 2002), each of the moral positions on suicide we have addressed so far would appear to justify others intervening in suicidal plans, at least sometimes.
 Little justification is necessary for actions that aim to prevent another’s suicide but are non-coercive.
-Pleading with a suicidal individual, trying to convince her of the value of continued life, recommending counseling, etc. are morally unproblematic, since they do not interfere with the individual’s conduct or plans except by engaging her rational capacities (Cosculluela 1994, 35; Cholbi 2002, 252).
-The more challenging moral question is whether more coercive measures such as physical restraint, medication, deception, or institutionalization are ever justified to prevent suicide and when.
+Pleading with a suicidal individual, trying to convince them of the value of continued life, recommending counseling, etc. are morally unproblematic, since they do not interfere with the individual’s conduct or plans except by engaging their rational capacities (Cosculluela 1994, 35; Cholbi 2002, 252).
+The more challenging moral question is if and when more coercive measures such as physical restraint, medication, deception, or institutionalization are ever justified to prevent suicide.
 In short, the question of suicide intervention is a question of how to justify paternalistic interference (Kleinig 1983, 96–104).

-As mentioned in section 3.6, the impulse toward suicide is often sporadic, ambivalent, and influenced by mental illnesses such as depression, all indicators that suicide may be undertaken on irrational grounds.
-And while individuals usually have the right to make bad or irrational decisions on their own behalf, these indicators, when juxtaposed with the stakes of the decision to end one’s life (that death is irreversible, that continued life is a condition of all other goods, etc.), justify intervention in others’ suicidal plans on the ‘soft’ paternalist grounds that suicide is not in the individual’s interests as they would rationally conceive those interests.
-We might call this the ‘no regrets’ or ‘err on the side of life’ approach to suicide intervention (Martin 1980; Pabst Battin 1996, 141; Cholbi 2002).
-Since most situations in which another person intends to kill herself will be ones where we are unsure of whether she is rationally choosing to die, it may well be justifiable to temporarily prevent “an informed person who is in control of himself from committing suicide” than to do “nothing while, say, a confused person kills himself, especially since, in all likelihood, the would-be suicide could make another attempt if this one were prevented and since the suicidal option is irreversible if successful” (Cosculluela 1994, 40).
+As mentioned in section 3.6, the impulse toward suicide is often sporadic, ambivalent, and influenced by mental illnesses such as depression, all indicators that may be irrational.
+And while individuals usually have the right to make bad or irrational decisions on their own behalf, these indicators, when juxtaposed with the stakes of suicide (that death is irreversible, that continued life is a condition of all other goods, etc.), seem to justify intervention in others’ suicidal plans on the ‘soft’ paternalist grounds that suicide is not in the individual’s interests as they would rationally conceive those interests.
+We might call this the ‘no regrets’ or ‘err on the side of life’ approach to suicide intervention (Martin 1980m Battin 1996, 141, Cholbi 2002).
+In most situations in which another person intends to kill themself we may be unsure of whether they are rationally choosing to die.
+It may therefore be more justifiable to temporarily prevent “an informed person who is in control of himself from committing suicide” than to risk doing “nothing while, say, a confused person kills himself.”
+Moreover, death due to suicide is irreversible and the rational suicidal person could make another attempt if others first intervene to prevent their death (Cosculluela 1994, 40).
 Further psychiatric or medical examinations may settle the matter regarding the rationality of the suicidal individual’s decision.
 The coerciveness of the measures used should be proportional to the apparent seriousness of the suicidal person’s intention to die (Cholbi 2011, 122–129).

 Inquiry into the ethics of suicide prevention should also take stock of variations in when preventive actions occur and how carefully targeted they are.
-Some preventive actions, such as the short-term institutionalization of suicidal persons, are undertaken in clinical or criminal justice settings, whereas other preventive actions (such as calls to suicide hotlines) occur at greater distance from the suicidal individual.
-These different settings raise different ethical concerns about individual rights, privacy, and autonomy, as well as concerns trust and honesty.
+In clinical settings, many suicide prevention techniques currently depend on gauging an individual’s suicide risk, but these assessments are at present neither sensitive nor specific (Bryan 2021), suggesting that a different strategy for suicide prediction may be needed (Baston 2024).
+Some preventive actions, such as the short-term institutionalization of suicidal persons, are undertaken in clinical settings, whereas other preventive actions (such as calls to suicide hotlines) occur at greater distance from the suicidal individual.
+These different settings raise different ethical concerns about individual rights, privacy, and autonomy, as well as concerns regarding trust and honesty.
 (On ethical questions related to suicide hotlines, see Martin 2011.)
-Still other preventive actions (restricting legal access to firearms or household poisons often used in suicide, or adding lithium to drinking water supplies to reduce the incidence of suicidal emotions) occur at a population level, thus raising concerns not only about their efficacy but about the risks posed to the non-suicidal individuals’ well-being and rights.
-(Cholbi 2011, 135–138, Ng, Sjöstrand, and Eyal, 2019)
+Still other preventive actions (restricting legal access to firearms or household poisons often used in suicide, or adding lithium to drinking water supplies to reduce the incidence of suicidal emotions) occur at a population level, thus raising concerns not only about their efficacy but about the risks posed to the non-suicidal individuals’ well-being and rights (Cholbi 2011, 135–138, Ng, Sjöstrand, and Eyal, 2019).

 Lastly, if there is sometimes a duty to prevent acts of suicide, is it ever morally permissible, or even morally obligatory, to aid others in ending their lives?
 (This possibility is directly related to physician-assisted suicide and the larger question of whether the right to suicide is a claim right.)
 If there are circumstances that justify our intervening to prevent suicide undertaken irrationally or contrary to a person’s self-interest, then the same paternalistic rationale would justify our helping to promote or enable those suicides that are rational and in accordance with a person’s self-interest.

-Critics of a duty to assist in suicide assert that the widespread moral acceptance of aiding others in suicide invites the prospect of a ‘slippery slope,’ wherein assisted suicide becomes so commonplace that individuals (particularly members of vulnerable populations such as the aged, the disabled, or socially marginalized populations) for whom suicide is not rational could nevertheless be susceptible to various forms of abuse, manipulation, or undue pressure, By giving license for others to assist in suicides, critics allege, we may unwittingly permit them to encourage suicides not because those suicides are in fact in the best interests of the individual in question, but because those suicides advance the interests of other people or of institutions.(Pabst Battin 1996, 145–157).
+Critics of a duty to assist in suicide assert that the widespread moral acceptance of aiding others in suicide invites the prospect of a ‘slippery slope,’ wherein assisted suicide becomes so commonplace that individuals (particularly members of vulnerable populations such as the aged, the disabled, or socially marginalized groups) for whom suicide is not rational could nevertheless be susceptible to various forms of abuse, manipulation, or undue pressure (Colburn 2022, Kious and Bolt 2025).
+By giving license for others to assist in suicides, critics allege, we may unwittingly permit them to encourage suicides not because those suicides are in fact in the best interests of the individual in question, but because those suicides advance the interests of other people or of institutions (Battin 1996, 145–157).
 Whether such ‘slippery slope’ worries are warranted is an empirical matter, and existing studies of societies that have legalized assisted suicide by medical personnel do not provide unequivocal support for these worries (Cholbi 2011, 148–157).

 3.9 Suicide, Virtue, and Life’s Meaning